forxer/laravel-gravatar/README.md

 php artisan vendor:publish --tag="gravatar-config"
 ```

-Then, define some presets in the configuration file in the 'presets' array, for example:
+And define some presets in the configuration file in the 'presets' array.
+There are a few predefined presets for the example in the configuration file, but you are of course free to delete them and define ones that suit your needs.
+For example:

 ```php
     'my_default' => [